`The peculiar risk lay in the possibility of

 as well as physical, would be out of place.
 For countless years

-I judged there had been no danger of war or solitary violence, no
+I judged there had been no danger of war or solitary violence,

 danger from wild beasts, no wasting disease to require strength